Active design, public space, and transportation

 One month before New York City’s beaches open to the public, the Health Departments starts sampling and monitoring beaches.
 Sampling provides data about current water …

-Why trash is a public health issue Why trash service is crucial for public health New York City’s modern history of public health starts in the 1600s with the …
+Why trash is a public health issue New York City’s modern history of public health starts in the 1600s with the Bureau of Sanitary Inspections, and ever since, …

 A walk through history A neighborhood is not only shaped by its residents, but also by governmental practices and policies.
 Some of these have …

-Efforts to reduce air pollution should focus on neighborhoods with the worst health impacts.
-Every year in NYC between 2015 and 2017 (the most recent years for which this analysis is available), fine particulate matter …
+Efforts to reduce air pollution should focus on neighborhoods with the worst health impacts This story was recently updated with new data.
+Every year in NYC between 2017 and 2019 (The most recent data available.
+See …

-ZAPPA: A tool to understand air quality policies How do we know what air quality policies will have the biggest effect?
-New York City’s air quality is generally good and has …
+ZAPPA: A tool to understand air quality policies New York City’s air quality is generally good and has been improving over time.
+Still, air pollution threatens health: two …

-The Public Health Impacts of PM2.5 from Traffic Air Pollution What is PM2.5 and why is it a health risk?
-PM2.5—or fine particulate matter—are tiny particles that pollute the air and …
+The Public Health Impacts of PM2.5 from Traffic Air Pollution PM2.5—or fine particulate matter—are tiny particles that pollute the air and result from everyday urban activities like …

 Environments matter: the road to street safety in NYC The COVID-19 public health emergency has changed New York City in many ways—including how we get around the city.
 As the city …